Non-destructive testing in construction (NDT)

 Every measuring operation shows:

 Almost every test is characterized by specific characteristics.
-Therefore, experienced and highly qualified personnel with decision-making authority is indispensable at the place of measurement.
+Therefore, experienced and highly qualified personnel with decision-making authority is indispensable for on-site measurements.

 Non-destructive test with our smallest MobiRem measuring unit (REM 40) on a girder of a highway bridge